Niranjan117/test001/README.md

 A FastAPI application deployed on Render that downloads the model from Hugging Face on startup and loads the regional analytics dataset.
 It exposes endpoints for health checks, dashboard statistics (crop distribution, farmer counts, yield averages, market demand with price trends), live feed simulation (random image classification), and direct image prediction.
 It also computes derived statistics like supply levels, market status flags, and per-crop trends that the frontend and AI assistant both consume.

 ### The Frontend
 A pure static site built with vanilla HTML, CSS, and JavaScript with no build step.
 The dashboard alone is roughly 2200 lines of JavaScript handling chart rendering, map interaction, real-time data fetching with polling, animated transitions, the crop suggestor algorithm, and the full AI assistant integration.
-All sensitive configuration (Firebase credentials, backend URL, Gemini API key) is loaded from a gitignored config file.
+All sensitive configuration (Firebase credentials, backend URL, Gemini API key) is loaded from a config file generated at deploy time from environment variables.

 ### The RAG System
 Bloom AI is not a generic chatbot.
 The "retrieval" component is the live data from the backend combined with structured agricultural knowledge baked into the system prompt (MSP rates, yield benchmarks, scheme details).
 The "generation" is Gemini synthesising that context into natural-language advice.
 The system prompt enforces strict formatting rules so responses render cleanly in the chat interface.